-Modern + Minimalist Christmas Tree Skirt
+Modern + Minimalist Christmas Tree Collar

 Do you have pets that get into your Christmas tree and make a mess?
 Or is your style of Christmas decorating modern and minimal?
 If you answered yes, I have the answer.
 This easy to make DIY modern and minimalist Christmas tree collar will fix both these needs.
+I made this collar back in 2009 and it worked very well.

 Are you familiar with this scene?